Jan-E/limesurvey-pdf-email-resultscreen-plugin/README.md

 # Configuration

+### Permissions

+yourapp/plugins/LimeSurveyPdfEmailResultscreenPlugin/writable and everything in it must be writable. yourapp/download must be writable.

+To load the example (see Example below), yourapp/styles-public and yourapp/scripts must be writable.
+You can (and should) set it back after the example has been loaded.

 ### Global config

 App subfolder: If the url to your app is a subfolder (www.example.com/subfolder), you can set your subfolder here.